virallalakia/ViralFileCrypt/README.md

                                  file/directory names and structure
     ```

+## Downloads
+* Download ViralFileCrypt.jar from [here](https://cdn.rawgit.com/virallalakia/ViralFileCrypt/master/dist/ViralFileCrypt.jar).

 ## Dependencies
 * Java 1.8 (jdk 8) and above to compile the source.
-* Java 1.8 (jdk/jre 8) and above to run the jar file.
+* Java 1.8 (jdk 8 or jre 8) and above to run the jar file.